 Chinatown in Ikebukuro

-Ikebukuro in central Tokyo is home to newly established “Chinatown”.
+Ikebukuro in central Tokyo is home to the newly established “Chinatown”.
 Ikebukuro is a convenient place for Chinese people who live in Tokyo because there are plenty of part-time jobs, Chinese restaurants, supermarkets, bookstores, and other shops and businesses are concentrated in the north part of the Ikebukuro station.

 Unlike the three major Chinatowns in Yokohama, Kobe and Nagasaki, Ikebukuro does not have gates or iconic buildings or signs to clearly indicate Chinatown.
 However, it still offers the same kind of authentic Chinese atmosphere.
 For the Chinese New Year, many Chinese people gather together in the area and many restaurants serve special dishes.